Atmospheric-Composition-Analysis-Group/Getting-Started/source/aws_quickstart.rst

     $ wget -q https://raw.githubusercontent.com/yidant/GCHP-cloud/refs/heads/main/template/pcluster-template.yaml

+If you need to use large amount of cores, please refer to this `template <https://github.com/yidant/GCHP-cloud/blob/main/template/pcluster-multiAZ-nht-template.yaml>`_ to enable cross-AZs and disable hyperthreading.

-Add the AMI ID you wish to use and your key pair to this file.
+Make sure you have replaced the AMI ID and key pair with the ones you wish to use.
 The AMI list can be find here: https://github.com/yidant/GCHP-cloud/blob/main/aws/ami.md

 Optionally, you may adjust settings like storage size (EBS volume), compute resources, and network configurations.
 For details on instance types, refer to `AWS Instance Types <https://aws.amazon.com/ec2/instance-types/>`_.